snimu/blog/contents/modded-nanogpt-x0/article.md

     x = layer(x)  # includes residual
 ```

-This article includes [my record attempt](#the-record-attempts), further [ablations about adding more embeddings](#validation-losses-when-varying-the-number-of-extra-embeddings), and an [attempt at interpretability work](#an-attempt-at-interpretability-work) to understand how the model makes use of the different components that are available to it.

-## The record attempts

-I first compared adding one additional embedding ("+ x01") and two ("+ x01, x02") to the baseline (again, the baseline is my previous record with five total value embeddings applied to ten layers).
+For my first experiment, I compared adding one additional embedding ("+ x01") and two ("+ x01, x02") to the baseline (again, the baseline is my previous record with five total value embeddings applied to ten layers).
 Here are the results:

 ![Ablations for record](images/ablations_for_record.png)